-When using a Keurig coffee maker it’s important to regularly clean and descale the machine in order to have the best tasting coffee.
-Luckily cleaning and descaling a Keurig is not hard at all!
-Here is the step by step tutorial to keep your Keurig sparkling and your coffee tasting great!
+It’s important to regularly clean and descale a Keurig machine in order to have the best-tasting coffee.
+Luckily cleaning and descaling a Keurig with vinegar is not hard at all!
+Here is the step by step tutorial to keep your Keurig sparkling and your coffee tasting great

 Remove the water reservoir and reservoir lid.
 These should NOT be put in the dishwasher.
 Instead, clean them with a wet soapy cloth and then rinse thoroughly.
 To clean the filter screen at the bottom of the reservoir simply run it under a strong stream of water or fill your reservoir with 2″ of water and agitate it.
 Don’t dry the reservoir or lid with a towel, let them air dry to avoid getting lint in your reservoir (and therefore your coffee!)

 - Clean the K-cup holder